limix/CellRegMap/input_files.md

 <img src="https://render.githubusercontent.com/render/math?math=\epsilon \sim \mathcal{N} (0, \sigma^2_n I)">.

+The following terms need to be provided as inputs: y, W, g, C, and K (or its decomposition hK, such that K = hK @ hK.T).
+If K (or hK) is not provided, CellRegMap becomes equivalent to StructLMM (see https://limix.github.io/CellRegMap/structlmm.html).
+All other terms need to be provided.
+If no covariates (W) are necessary, simply provide a vector of ones as an intercept term.

+The test is run independently for each gene-SNP pair, thus in the model above, y and g are one dimensional vectors, representing the expression of a single gene and the genotypes at a single SNP, respectively.

+The implementation does allow for multiple SNPs to be tested for a given gene, this can be achieved by providing a matrix G of which each column is a different SNP.
+In this case, the model simply loops over each SNP and tests one at the time, then returns a list of p-values, for each SNP tested.

+On the other hand, each gene needs to be tested separately, as CellRegMap cannot take the full expression matrix as input.

+W, C, K (or hK) remain the same across all tests.

 # Brief description of the model terms

 In the [usage page](https://limix.github.io/CellRegMap/usage.html) the input files are listed, here we provide a brief description of their significance.